SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 First, we need to have a way of determining a list of all our inflammation data files.
 Their filenames all follow the pattern `inflammation-XX.csv`, where `XX` refers to the number of that dataset.
 We can use the `glob` library here to help us get these filenames.

 The glob library contains a function, also called glob, that finds files and directories whose names match a pattern.
 We provide those patterns as strings: the character `*` matches zero or more characters, while `?` matches any one character.
-We can use this to get the names of all the CSV files in the `data` directory which resides in the directory above like so:
+We can use this to get the names of all the CSV files in the `data` directory which resides in the directory above like so (assuming we're in the `code` directory):

 ~~~
 import glob
-filenames = sorted(glob.glob('inflammation*.csv'))
+filenames = sorted(glob.glob('../data/inflammation*.csv'))
 print(filenames)
 ~~~
 {: .language-python}